yograterol/ribboard/README.md

  - [ ] Create function for make a charge to an user.
  - [ ] Save the charge data returned to database.
  - [ ] Create model data for new apps (with key generator).
+ - [ ] Create endpoints for charge with the same parameters that the fuction for make a charge to an user, also will to allow metadata.